AdobeDocs/developers-animatesdk-docs/Camera_object/Camera18.md

 #### Description

-This property is defined Enable tint
+Property; Used to Enable tint

 #### Example

+The following example enables the tint:

 ```javascript
 var timeline = an.getDocumentDOM().getTimeline();